 a good look at your home.
 It's highly likely there will be numerous extra fees

-whole carpet job in full before they will place your carpet order, the final bill
+whole carpet job In Full before they will place your carpet order.

-job requires charges for floor prep, haul away, transitions, upholstery
+job requires extra services including floor prep, haul away, transitions,

-additional labor???, and/or any materials or services that may be deemed beyond their limited definition
+additional labor, and/or materials that is considered above and beyond their limited definition

 of a "Basic" carpet installation.
 This can easily add up to

 hundreds in extra fees and charges that you were unprepared for.
 Surprise!

 Price Guarantee?
 They say they will beat out anyone with a lower

 price by 10%, but according to their fine print, that's only on identical in-stock items.
 That's

 virtually impossible to substantiate because they use private labels on all their